- Students are expected to attend a minimum of 85% of their regularly scheduled classes.

 Placement Fee: This mandatory non-refundable fee covers the expense of finding a suitable host family for each student.
 The fee also includes any necessary pre and post-arrival counseling.
 The Placement Fee must be paid during the registration process.
 If an international student delivers a copy of a refusal of a visa to GILA thirty (30) days prior to the start of the course, the Placement Fee will be refunded.

 Homestay Month: A month is defined as a four (4) week period resulting in twenty-eight (28) days.
 All homestay periods less than twenty-eight (28) days will be calculated on a daily basis.
 Any homestay period that exceeds twenty-eight (28) days will also be calculated on a daily basis.
 Students are welcome to arrive on Saturday or Sunday before their program begins and depart on Saturday or Sunday after their program finishes.
 If students are planning to arrive during the week (Monday to Friday), they need to check availability first.

-Grace Period: After arriving you will have one (1) week of experience in the homestay.
-We will contact you in the first week to see how you are doing, though of course you are welcome to contact us at any time.
-If anything does not match the Cypress Accommodations Quality Standards and rules, you must inform our Homestay Department in the first week; otherwise you will have to move at the end of the first four (4) week period.
+Grace Period: After arriving, students will have one (1) week of experience in the homestay.
+Students are contacted during their first week to see how they are doing, though of course they are welcome to contact Cypress Accommodations at any time.
+If anything does not match the Cypress Accommodations Quality Standards and rules, students must inform the Homestay Department in the first week; otherwise they will not be able to move until the end of the first four (4) week period.
 Changing homestays will be discussed with the student on an individual basis and the final decision is at Cypress Accommodations’ discretion.
-Please note you will receive an invitation to participate in our orientation.
+Please note that students will receive an invitation to participate in Cypress Accommodations orientation.
 This is part of the Grace Period follow up and attendance is mandatory.

 Change in Homestay: If there is a change in the homestay, the fee will be calculated according to the number of days (if less than 28 days) and the remainder of the homestay fee will be paid to the new homestay family.